On the modified logarithmic Sobolev inequality for the heat-bath dynamics for 1D systems: Mixing condition and strong quasi-factorization

+\begin{remark} The previous result holds in particular for classical systems at high-enough temperature.
+Furthermore, note that the same proof allows to show that $(\ref{eq:Assump1CDweaker})$ holds for systems whose fixed point is close enough to a tensor product between $C$ and $D$ (with a distance scaling logarithmically with the system size). \end{remark}

-It is clear that (\ref{eq:Assump1CD}) implies (\ref{eq:Assump1CDweaker}), as one can always choose $l$ big enough.
-This new condition is a bit more approachable and we will show below that states with a defect at site $i$ so that the interaction is bigger there, but interactions decay away from that site, satisfy this condition.
+Next, with a much more elaborate but similar in spirit proof, we can show that states with a defect at site $i$ so that the interaction is bigger there, but interactions decay away from that site, also satisfy (\ref{eq:Assump1CDweaker}).

 \begin{prop} Let $\Lambda$ be a finite chain and consider a splitting on it as the one of Figure \ref{fig:assump1}.
 If we assume the following condition:

 where we are writing \begin{itemize} \item $\gamma_i:=\gamma^{(i)}_{CE} \, \gamma^{(i)}_{ED}\, \gamma^{(i)}_{DF} \, \gamma^{(i)}_{FC}$, for $i=1, \ldots, n-1$, \item $\delta_i:=\delta^{(i)}_{CE}\, \delta^{(i)}_{ED} \, \delta^{(i)}_{DF} \, \delta^{(i)}_{FC}$, for $i=1, \ldots, n-1$, \item $\ds \gamma_n:= \gamma_{CE}^{(n)} \gamma_{ED}^{(n)}$, \item $\ds \delta_n:=\delta_{CE}^{(n)} \delta_{ED}^{(n)} $, \end{itemize} and for which each $\gamma^{(i)}_{GH}$, resp. $\delta^{(i)}_{GH}$, is the minimum, resp. maximum, eigenvalue of $\sigma_{(\partial G_i) \cap H_i}$, then (\ref{eq:Assump1CDweaker}) holds. \end{prop}